The Successful Student’s Guide and Syllabus for Cross Country Leadership Academy

 Strength and Skills Training Component:

 Part of the Cross Country class will incorporate Strength instruction provided by Becky Mayhew, our strength and conditioning coach.
 Our strength program helps build muscle, stability, and mobility through a sport specific program.
 This has been very successful in helping us prevent injuries and recover more quickly.
-Of course it also helps us improve as we are able to run more efficiently to improve running economy.
+It also helps us improve running economy as we are more able to run effieicently.
 Our goal is to have the best strength and conditioning program in the state.

-Classwork/Homework: You may be assigned a variety of work, including reading assignments, training log, food and sleep tracking and film viewing.
+Classwork/Homework: You may be assigned a variety of work, including reading assignments, goal setting, STRAVA workouts, strength work, food and sleep tracking and film viewing.
 When not completed in class, classwork becomes homework.
 Unless otherwise notified, homework is due at the beginning of the next class period.

 Not every assignment will be collected or graded.
 It is in your best interest to complete every assignment on time to assure you’re in class activities are meaningful.
 (The goal is to understand the sport of cross country and how to improve and prevent injuries, and to build strength and show improvement) With us, communication is essential, so please talk to us if you are having difficulty completing the class assignments or have anything we should know about.